By Lynne Coyle MW | O'Briens Wine Director

-If you are thinking of wine treats to go with Easter lunch this weekend, here are two white and two red suggestions that are food friendly and offer contrasting styles to enjoy with an array of dishes.
+If you are starting to plan your Easter lunch menu, here are two white and two red wine suggestions for a traditional Easter lunch that are food friendly and offer contrasting styles to enjoy with an array of dishes.